mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ##### Grechkin et al. 2016

-DISCERN takes two expression datasets as input: an expression dataset of diseased tis- sues from patients with a disease of interest and another expression dataset from matching normal tissues.
-DISCERN estimates the extent to which each gene is perturbed—having distinct regulator connectivity in the inferred gene-regulator dependencies between the dis- ease and normal conditions.
+DISCERN takes two expression datasets as input: an expression dataset of diseased tis- sues from patients with a disease of interest and another expression dataset from matching normal tissues. **DISCERN estimates the extent to which each gene is perturbed—having distinct regulator connectivity in the inferred gene-regulator dependencies between the dis- ease and normal conditions**.
 This approach has distinct advantages over existing methods.
 First, DISCERN infers conditional dependencies between candidate regulators and genes, where conditional dependence relationships discriminate the evidence for direct interac- tions from indirect interactions more precisely than pairwise correlation.
 Second, DISCERN uses a new likelihood-based scoring function to alleviate concerns about accuracy of the specific edges inferred in a particular network.

-Most analysis methods that compare gene expression datasets from two conditions address the question ofwhich genes are significantly differentially expressed between conditions.
-The DISCERN method addresses a distinct question concerning which genes are significantly rewired in the inferred gene-regulator network in disease tissues
+Most analysis methods that compare gene expression datasets from two conditions address the question ofwhich genes are significantly differentially expressed between conditions. **The DISCERN method addresses a distinct question concerning which genes are significantly rewired in the inferred gene-regulator network in disease tissues**